Twin Cities Metro at a Glance

 • Reference: RadioReference ARMER page

-To monitor unencrypted ARMER channels, you need a P25 Phase II capable scanner such as the Uniden SDS100, Whistler TRX-1, or similar.
-Budget approximately $400-600 for capable equipment.
-However, no consumer scanner can decode encrypted channels— which now includes most law enforcement operations.
+Monitoring unencrypted ARMER channels requires a P25 Phase II capable scanner such as the Uniden SDS100 or Whistler TRX-1.
+Budget $400-600 for capable equipment.
+No consumer scanner can decode encrypted channels, which now covers most Twin Cities law enforcement.

 Alternatives to Scanner Monitoring

-Local news outlets maintain relationships with law enforcement PIOs.
-Following breaking news accounts on social media provides some situational awareness.
+Local news outlets maintain contacts with law enforcement public information officers.
+Following breaking news accounts on social media fills some gaps, though both come filtered through official sources.

 Apps like Citizen aggregate user reports and some public data.
-While not a replacement for scanner access, they provide neighborhood-level incident awareness.
+They do not replace scanner access but can provide neighborhood-level awareness of incidents as they are reported.

-You can request audio recordings of radio communications after the fact through Minnesota's Data Practices Act.
-This doesn't provide real-time access but creates accountability records.
+Minnesota's Data Practices Act lets you request audio recordings of radio communications after the fact.
+This does not provide real-time access, but it creates an accountability record you can act on.

 Advocate for Transparency in Minnesota

-Local journalists are directly affected by encryption.
-Connect with newsroom advocacy and support legislation that protects press access to public safety communications.
+Newsrooms are directly harmed by encryption and have credibility with elected officials on the issue.
+Connect with local reporters and news organizations.
+Support legislation that protects press access to public safety communications.

 Take Action for Transparency